LegoTypes/ha-synthetic-sensors/docs/Dev/state_and_entity_design_guide.md

 ### Implementation Details

+- **Dynamic Discovery**: Entities discovered during formula evaluation, not static analysis
 - **Entity Mapping Tracking**: Variable resolution tracks mappings between variable names and entity IDs
 - **Config Variable Resolution**: Variables defined in sensor configuration are resolved and tracked
 - **Cross-Sensor References**: Cross-sensor references maintain their entity ID mappings
 - **Duplicate Prevention**: The system prevents duplicate dependency entries
 - **Context Preservation**: Both variable names and entity IDs are preserved for debugging context
+- **Self-Correcting**: System automatically adapts when formulas change or new entities are discovered

 ### Benefits

+1. **Complete Coverage**: Discovers entities that static analysis might miss
-1. **Enhanced Debugging**: Developers can see both the variable name used in formulas and the actual entity ID
+2. **Enhanced Debugging**: Developers can see both the variable name used in formulas and the actual entity ID
-2. **Integration Support**: Integrations can use entity IDs for direct entity management
+3. **Integration Support**: Integrations can use entity IDs for direct entity management
-3. **Monitoring**: System administrators can correlate variable names with actual Home Assistant entities
+4. **Monitoring**: System administrators can correlate variable names with actual Home Assistant entities
-4. **Error Context**: Clear indication of which specific entities are causing formula evaluation issues
+5. **Error Context**: Clear indication of which specific entities are causing formula evaluation issues
+6. **Adaptive**: Automatically adjusts to formula changes and new entity references

 ## Main Sensor Formula References